 FCC awarding up to $16 billion to address U.S. areas lacking broadband service

-WASHINGTON, June 9 (Reuters) - The U.S. Federal Communications Commission voted on Tuesday to adopt auction procedures to provide up to $16 billion to areas that lack broadband service, including nearly six million
+WASHINGTON, June 9 (Reuters) - The U.S. Federal Communications Commission voted on Tuesday to adopt auction procedures to provide up to $16 billion to areas that lack broadband service, including nearly 6 million

 unserved rural homes and businesses.